alannajim1/Amidoingthisright/README.md

-﻿Please add your name to this list to confirm you were able to access the repo!
+Please add your name to this list to confirm you were able to access the repo!
 - Stefano 🍄
+- Olivia